EFF/re-adopt-a-hydrant/readme.md

 ## Features
 + Retrieves the nearest hydrants from the Openify.it api by geo distance and add them to the map.
 + Center the map using the geolocation of the browser.
 If it's not supported the map is centered in the old town.
-+ A user can login with Facebook or Twitter to adopt one or more hydrants and claim.
++ A user can login with Facebook or Twitter to adopt one or more hydrants and claims resposibility for it.

 ## Technologies/Frameworks/Modules/Libraries
 + node.js